axplcq/onlineStoreGroup1/README.md

 - We couldn't implement the "forgot password" functionality all the way, since it requires a sender email to send the restore link, and the security settings of the email providers prohibit it.
 All the tests for it passed though, so it should work in a real world applucation

 * The orders section doesn't display the data in the table, couldn't fix it due to lack of time.

-* The orders section doesn't display the data in the table, couldn't fix it due to lack of time.